serverless/blog/posts/07-24-2018-using-tensorflow-serverless-framework-deep-learning-image-recognition.md

 ---
-title: "Using TensorFlow and the Serverless Framework for deep learning"
+title: "Using TensorFlow and the Serverless Framework for deep learning and image recognition"
 description: "We’ll cover how to use TensorFlow, the Serverless Framework, AWS Lambda and API Gateway to deploy a simple deep learning model."
 date: 2018-07-24
 layout: Post